-VizE Lab is technological and social environment for producing innovative ethnographic projects.
-As a hybrid lab, VizE Lab consists of connected online-offline environments for catalyzing innovative research.
-In addition to offering individual consultations and workshops in the Lab, our services include resources for incubating ethnographic projects as they develop.
-Associated researchers have access to our online space for use as a platform for their data, and they will have access to the Lab and visualization wall for workshopping and recording feedback on their projects.
+The VizE Lab is a site for catalyzing innovative ethnographic projects in multiple media.
+In addition to offering individual consultations and workshops in the Lab, we host resources for incubating and developing ethnographic projects.
+Associated researchers have access to our online platforms to host data, and they will have access to the Lab and visualization wall for workshopping and obtaining feedback on their projects.

 VizE Lab Online

 VizE Lab offers a protected online data repository and open software tools for curating and manipulating a wide range of ethnographic data, such as interviews, survey, mapping, statistical, audio, and video data.
 The VizE Lab can also host the data for interactive data visualizations and maps as well as sites for publishing the maps and visualizations as well as documentary videos.

 VizE Lab's studio space is designed for interactive and experimental modes of work.
 We welcome researchers and groups who want a comfortable interactive space for developing new projects or for workshopping their ongoing projects.
 Collaborators can gather to share projects, work through dilemmas, and create new possibilities for visual ethnography and media.
 The meeting space includes a 100" HD projection and sound system that can display material from a variety of sources onto a giant writable visualization wall which can be annotated and saved.
 Remote participants are also be able to contribute.